GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

+`control/actionResult /resources/loadBRIR <string BRIR_id> <boolean loaded>`

-A return message is sent back to the sender:  `control/actionResult /resources/loadBRIR <string BRIR_id> <boolean loaded>`, indicating `loaded=true`if the BRIR is successfuly loaded and `loaded=false` if not.
+The return confirmation refers to the `BRIR_id`, indicating `loaded=true`if the BRIR is successfuly loaded and `loaded=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, an echo is sent to all subscribers excepting the sender: `/resources/loadBRIR <string BRIR_id> <string BRIR_SOFAFile_path> <float spatialResolution> <float fadeInWindowThreshold> <float fadeInWindowRiseTime> <float fadeOutWindowThreshold> <float fadeOutWindowFallTime>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/loadBRIR BRIR1 c:/tmp/BRIR.sofa 15 0.005 0.001 0.5 0.01`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/loadBRIR BRIR1 c:/tmp/BRIR.sofa 15 0.005 0.001 0.5 0.01`

 BeRTA sends back to the sender: `/resources/loadBRIR BRIR1 true BRIR BRIR1 loaded successfully, with a spatial resolution of 15, from the file: c:/tmp/BRIR.sofa` or `/resources/loadBRIR BRIR1 false BRIR sofa file couldn't be loaded from c:/tmp/BRIR.sofa`.

-BeRTA sends an echo to all subscribiers but the sender: `/resources/loadBRIR BRIR1 c:/tmp/BRIR.sofa 15 0.005 0.001 0.5 0.01`

 <!----------------------------------------------------------------------------------->
 ---